 If even someone as collegial as Graham couldn’t hold his tongue anymore, it was a sign to every person watching that this was real.
 It was raw.
 It was the truth of a dire situation.

 While the media rushed to turn it into a racial issue by asserting that their outbursts were just “old white men” privilege, I firmly believe that a majority of Americans saw it differently.
 They aren’t stupid.

 Prof. Ford went out there and fumbled around.
 She couldn’t answer basic questions.
 She claimed to be an expert on human memory but then claimed (multiple times) to not understand basic phrases such as “on your behalf.”
 She couldn’t remember when she hired counsel.
 She lied about her fear of flying.
 She could give no date, time, place, how she got there, or how she got home in relation to her testimony.
 Every piece of evidence was against her.

 That scene juxtaposed with Kavanaugh’s fiery response of his innocence and the Republican indignation at the process gave a clear picture to every fair minded citizen of this country.
 Until then, this was a game.
 It was a game being played by heartless partisans, ready to destroy a man’s life based on absolutely nothing.
 A man called evil and proclaimed to bring death to millions of people by actual elected Democratic Senators.
 Why?
 Because he might (and might is probably too strong of a word) overturn Roe v.
 Wade.
-Yet, after Kavanaugh’s opening statement, it was no longer a game.
+Yet, after Kavanaugh’s opening hearing, it was no longer a game.
 It was a real fight for the soul of this country.

 Was yesterday embarrassing?
 You bet it was.
 Was it a tragedy?
 In the sense that we got to that point, absolutely.